muslimdevcommunity/VisualQuran/README.md

   git push -u origin branchName
   ```

-- Navigate to the  ["Visual Quran project repository"](https://github.com/muslimdevscommunity/VisualQuran) on GitHub.
+- Navigate to the  ["VisualQuran project repository"](https://github.com/muslimdevscommunity/VisualQuran) on GitHub.
 Click on the "Pull Request" button in the project header.
 Enter a title and description of your pull request, and click on the green "Send pull request" button.

 - Your code will be reviewed.
 You can also continue to push to your branch in light of discussion and feedback about your commits.